DataDog/documentation/content/en/database_monitoring/setup_postgres/troubleshooting.md

 #### Postgres extended query protocol

-If a client is using the Postgres [extended query protocol][13] or prepared statements then the Datadog Agent is not able to collect explain plans due to the separation of the parsed query and raw bind parameters.
-If the client provides an option to force using the simple query protocol then turning that on will enable the Datadog Agent to collect execution plans.
+If a client is using the Postgres [extended query protocol][13] or prepared statements, the Datadog Agent is unable to collect explain plans due to the separation of the parsed query and raw bind parameters.
+If the client provides an option to force using the simple query protocol, then turning that on enables the Datadog Agent to collect execution plans.

 | Language | Client                    | Configuration for simple query protocol                                                                                                                                                                                                                                                                                                                                                      |
 |----------|---------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|